 Right, this is where I sometimes make up my own words for a situation...
 They are the invitation style envelopes that come to a point on the back instead of sealing straight across (deep V!).
 You often see these for formal occasions, which I think is a lovely juxtaposition with the absolute party of color inside.
 My cards ARE an invitation.

 This envelope is known as a contour flap or euro flap.
 I care a lot about the details of what I've put together for this line.
 I've even recently had a little friendly banter over the merits of a white envelope instead of a bright color.

 When your person gets this in the mail, I want them to know it's something special from the moment they see & feel the envelope.

 How did you do this, Hilary?

-Somehow in the pandemic lockdowns, I realized we need to write more cards and letters to stay in touch.
+In the pandemic lockdown, I realized we need to write more cards and letters to stay in touch.
 It's so much more personal and delightful when you get a card in the mail.
 I started making these wild, messy abstract artworks just for the cards.
-And I love a good glam touch and harmonious juxtaposition.
-So I got some embossing powder and pulled out my heat gun to add the words!
+I love a good glam touch and harmonious juxtaposition - so I got some embossing powder and pulled out my heat gun to add the words!
 Sometimes the stars align.
 When I developed enough to print my first, early collection, in November 2020, I used hot stamped gold foil on some.
-The foil, my friend, is a very expensive upfront cost!
-More will be added but I've got to space it out while I grow the business!
+The foil, my friend, is a very expensive upfront cost for a small fledgling business!
+More will be added as we grow!